I don't own a dishwasher, but this ‘grime gradient’ dish-cleaning hack is the only one you'll need for rapid handwashing

 From there, you wash the slightly dirtier items – these could be your cutting boards, utensils, or dishes.
 Finally, you address the greasiest and dirtiest items, saving your main cooking pots, trays, or things with caked-on food until last.
 Working in this grime gradient of clean to dirty means your washing-up water, basin, and sponge or brush remain grease-free for longer.
 I use a machine-washable dish sponge, available in packs of six at Walmart, to reduce waste and throw them in the washing machine at the end of each day, but you might prefer a brush such as the Everspring Dish Brush from Target, which you can easily disinfect with Milton sterilizing fluid, also from Walmart.

-This approach helps you to cut energy bills, reduce water wastage, and stop you from spreading grease from one item onto the next.
-It is a simple thing people with clean kitchens always do.
+This approach helps you to cut energy bills, reduce water wastage, and stop you from spreading grease from one item onto the next, which is often mentioned among the washing up bowl pros and cons.
+Therefore, it is a simple thing people with clean kitchens always do.

 Avoiding piles of dishes also helps to make a kitchen look cleaner, helping you to feel more motivated to cook.